 His other books include American Character: The Epic Struggle Between Individual Liberty and the Common Good (a Chautauqua Prize Finalist and winner of the 2016 Maine Literary Award for Non-Fiction); the New England Bestseller The Lobster Coast: Rebels, Rusticators and the Struggle for a Forgotten Frontier; and Ocean’s End: Travels Through Endangered Seas.
 American Nations also won a Maine Literary Award and was named a 2011 Book of the Year by both The New Republic and The Globalist, an honor Union received from The Christian Science Monitor in 2021.

 A graduate of Tufts University and the University of Chicago, he’s received the 2004 Jane Bagley Lehman Award for Public Advocacy, a Pew Fellowship in International Journalism at the Johns Hopkins University School for Advanced International Study and was named 2014 Journalist of the Year by the Maine Press Association and one of the Best State Capitol Reporters in America by the Washington Post.
+He is currently a Visiting Senior Fellow at the Pell Center for International Relations and Public Policy at Salve Regina University where he focuses on the defense of U.S. democracy.
 He lives in Maine.